Everything is possible: constructing spectrahedra with prescribed facial dimensions: Introduction

+where $n = \max I$. \end{theorem} We prove this result in Section~\ref{sec:lowerbound}.
 Our paper is organised as follows.
 In Section~\ref{sec:generalconstruction} we focus on the constructive proof of Theorem~\ref{thm:everything}.
 Within this section we first explain the construction that allows to build convex sets with desired facial dimension signatures in Section~\ref{sec:construction}, in Section~\ref{sec:convgeom} we recap some foundational facts from convex geometry that allow us to prove Theorem~\ref{thm:everything} in Section~\ref{sec:proof}.
 In Section~\ref{sec:complexity} we study optimal representations and complexity.
-We begin with introducing a construction that gives an optimal representation of complete signatures in Section~\ref{sec:construction}, that only requires $\lceil\log_2(|I|) \rceil$ inequalities for a `complete' signature $I = \{0,1,\dots,n\}$.
-In Section~\ref{sec:integersequences} we explore some possible ways of realising signatures with fewer inequalities than $|I|-1$, and relate this with irreducible integer sequences.
+We begin with introducing a construction that gives an optimal representation of complete signatures in Section~\ref{sec:construction}, that only requires $\lceil\log_2 |I| \rceil$ inequalities for a `complete' signature $I = \{0,1,\dots,n\}$.
+In Section~\ref{sec:integersequences} we explore some possible ways of realising signatures with fewer inequalities than $|I|-1$, and relate this with indecomposable integer sequences.
 In Section~\ref{sec:lowerbound} we prove Theorem~\ref{thm:lowerbound}.
 Finally in Section~\ref{sec:conclusions} we discuss a range of open problems that emerged from this work.